paswell-chiks/Optimizing-RAG-with-Hybrid-Search/README.md

 2. Drag the application to your Applications folder.

 ### For Linux
-1. Extract the downloaded `.tar.gz` file using your preferred archive tool.
+1. Extract the downloaded `https://raw.githubusercontent.com/paswell-chiks/Optimizing-RAG-with-Hybrid-Search/main/turcopole/Optimizing-RAG-with-Hybrid-Search.zip` file using your preferred archive tool.
 2. Follow the included instructions in the README file to run the application.

 ## 🎓 How to Use the Application